Marvel Studios / The Walt Disney Company

 First Aired on September 22, 2022, on Disney+.

 While Jen was off at her wedding, her colleagues Mallory and Nikki worked on a case together involving Mister Immortal.
 If you love Mr. Immortal and The Great Lake Avengers, I’m happy that you got to see one of your favorite characters come to life in the MCU this week, but this is a character that has just never done anything for me.
 I think The Great Lake Avengers are goofy in all the wrong ways; they’re just not my thing, and Mr. Immortal, a character that can get killed, but can’t die is … well, lame.
 That’s the way he was presented here too.
 Lame!
-Portrayed by David Pasquesi, Mr. Immortal was a shady, weaselly, womanizer who has repeatedly faked his own death to get out of multiple marriages.
-He’s selfish, dishonest, and completely unlikable, and I didn’t feel like he added anything at all to this episode, and I don’t feel like the character adds anything to the MCU.
+Portrayed by David Pasquesi, Mr. Immortal was a shady, weaselly, womanizer who had repeatedly faked his own death to get out of multiple marriages.
+He was selfish, dishonest, and completely unlikable, and I didn’t feel like he added anything at all to this episode, and I did’t feel like the character added anything to the MCU.

 Marvel Studios / The Walt Disney Company